The gradient flow for entropy on closed planar curves: Fundamental estimates and rough data

 \section{Fundamental estimates and rough data}

-In this section, we establish bespoke estimates to consider the most general initial data.
+In this section, we establish bespoke estimates to consider general initial data.
 This is either locally convex and in $C^2(ds)$ or an embedding bounding a convex planar domain with curvature in $L^2(ds)$.

 The fact that the entropy flow is the steepest descent $L^2(d\theta)$ flow for $\SE$ immediately implies